Everyone knows homemade trumps store-bought, but sometimes store-bought items just have a certain quality you …

 Queen Elizabeth II’s third child Prince Andrew married Sarah Ferguson in 1986.
 But the two divorced after only six years of marriage.
 Following their divorce, the two remained close friends, which was good for their two children.
 But, months after the divorce, Ferguson was photographed topless in the sun with her financial advisor.
 That was a huge scandal for the royal family.
 Because of that, and the divorce, she has been snubbed by a few members of her royal family.

 If you know you or anyone you know is currently going through a divorce, it will be a tough time for them.
 A lot of people just want someone to talk to and help them resolve this issue.
 Inform them of getting in touch with a family lawyer and maybe think about getting fixed fee packages as this will give you clarity over the cost of proceedings.
 While divorce may be difficult to get through, it can happen to anyone.
+In fact, between 40% and 50% of marriages in the U.S. end in divorce.
 It can even occur within the royal monarchy.
 It’s important to remember that royalty are humans, and they are allowed to fall in and out of love like anyone else.